Influencers in the magic middle are way underrated.

 Influencer Marketing vs Influencer Relations

-There are four main types of influencer marketing and influencer relations:
+There are two main types of influencer marketing and two main types of influencer relations:

-Influencer outreach = The influencer receives invitations, demos, or exclusive material with no service in return asked by the brand.
+Influencer outreach = the influencer receives invitations, demos, or exclusive material without strings attached.

 Advertising and sponsorships are what we typically refer to as influencer marketing.
 Collaborations and outreach are typically referred to as influencer relations.